limine-bootloader/limine/CONFIG.md

   BIOS or UEFI, this will only randomise memory below 4GiB.
 * `randomize_memory` - Alias of `randomise_memory`.
-* `hash_mismatch_panic` - If set to `no`, do not panic if there is a hash mismatch for a file, but print a warning instead.
+* `hash_mismatch_panic` - If set to `no`, do not panic if there is a hash mismatch for a file.
+A warning is printed and Limine then waits for a
+  keypress: `Y` continues the boot, any other key returns to the menu.
 Forced to `yes` when Secure Boot is active and a config hash is enrolled.
 * `measured_boot` - If set to `yes`, opt in to measured boot.
 Forced to `yes` when Secure Boot is active and a config hash is enrolled, and forced back to `no` if the firmware does not expose a TPM 2.0/CC measurement interface.
 See